What is needed to participate / join?

 Be on time for practices and races; on time means unpacked & ready to ride!

 A warm smile, listening ears, and a willingness to learn while having fun!

-While the team has recently started racing the VAHS series, please note that the spring series (VAHS) is limited to already established team members from the fall, unless the coach has approved established members qualifing siblings or experienced racers.
+While the team has recently started racing the VAHS series, please note that the spring series (VAHS) may be limited to already established team members from the fall, unless the coach has approved established members, qualifing siblings, or experienced racers.

 FYI: each race series comes with their own set of fees / costs.